 Viewing the Time Series Impact Analysis in Demand Analysis (Beam)

 Once these checks are done, and the data set has been accepted, Beam uses the data set provided and the event impact during that time period within the radius selected around the center point, to find the correlation between demand and events.

 During the analysis, Beam uses proprietary machine learning algorithms to efficiently decompose the demand data time series into three major components:

 Seasonal - the pattern observed weekly/monthly according to your business.
 The demand would fluctuate up and down repeating the same behavior over time according to the periodicity.
 In general, this demand can be interpreted as the average demand to be expected on any day within that period without exceptional occasions.

-Trend - describes the growth, or otherwise, that your business is experiencing over a long-term.
+Trend - describes the growth, or otherwise, that your business is experiencing over the long term.
 The fluctuations over a short period (seasonal) are of the same magnitude but the tendency of that fluctuation will shift according to the performance of the business.
-E.g. if the business has recently launched a new product that attracted more customers, a growth will be recorded that is measured with the trend.
+E.g. if the business has recently launched a new product that attracted more customers, growth will be recorded that is measured with the trend.
 If such growth persists, then the trend continues to increase.

 Residuals - measure the unexpected demand (incremented or decremented) after removing the known factors of your business.
-Incremented demand can be explained by events happening on that day or 2 days later, whereas a decremented demand is the effect caused by unprecedented events such as strikes, earthquakes, or global pandemics.
+Incremented demand can be explained by events happening on that day or 2 days later, whereas decremented demand is the effect caused by unprecedented events such as strikes, earthquakes, or global pandemics.